top of page

 Botanical Name Ficus carica ‘Celeste’

-Size at Sale Ships in 3-gallon container (1-gallon size seasonally available; larger available for local pickup)
+Size at Sale Ships in 3-gallon container (1-gallon seasonally; larger sizes for local pickup)

-Sun Requirements Full sun (8–10 hours/day) for best fruiting
+Sun Requirements Full sun (8–10 hrs/day) for best fruiting

 Growth Habit Dense, rounded canopy; fast-growing, highly productive